caltechlibrary/air-sampling/README.md

 This will create a `site/` directory with the built site.

-You can preview the site by going to the `site/` directory and typing `webserver start`.
+You can preview the site by typing `webserver start site`.
 Then open a browser and go to `http://localhost:8000`.

 ## Real-time data infrastructure

+This documentation is if you want to re-create the existing real-time data infrastructure.

 Create an Amazon Dynamo DB table called air-sampling-table with primary key 'date' with type string and sort key called `time` with type number.
 The default settings are fine.